 Betty and Lauren discuss the importance of special needs trusts.

-Special needs trusts are used to purchase many goods and services not covered by SSI and the Medicaid program in the individual’s state.
-Here are a few examples:
+Special needs trusts are supposed to be used to purchase goods and services not covered by public benefits.
+Some examples are:

 - Family trips and other recreational activities